ststefa/terrasplunk/shared/README.md

 The current setup does not (yet) manage the network setup.
 While this violates "Infrastructure As Code" (IAC) rules ("everything is code") it is currently setup like that because we are jump-start beginners who a supposed to create production grade infrastructure.
 So we opted out of managing the most crucial components for now.
 As a result, some manual prepwork regarding the networks needs to be done.
 Details on how to setup the network components reach beyond the scope of this readme and are online outlined here.
 Documented test code for managing VPC networks can be found at https://gitlab-tss.sbb.ch/ssteine2/vpctest.

-1. Using the OTC web gui, create a new VPC "splunk-vpc" with all the subnets.
-The vpc should be located *inside* the splunk project eu-ch_splunk and not on the top level eu-ch.
-The subnets should be named "splunk-subnet[abc]-az[12]".
+1. Using the OTC web gui, create a new VPC "splunk-vpc" with six subnets.
+Place the vpc *inside* the splunk project eu-ch_splunk and not on the top level eu-ch.
+The subnets should be named "splunk-subnet[abc]-az1" in AZ1 and "splunk-subnet[abc]-az2" in AZ2.
 2. Create a vpc peering "splunk-peering" between the splunk-vpc and the tenants hub vpc (e.g. tsch_rz_t_hub).
 3. Accept the peering request on the tenants hub vpc.
 4. Add the peer routing.
-This is 0.0.0.0/0 as a local route and the dedicated ip range (e.g. 10.104.146.0/24) of the peer vpc as a peer route.
+This is 0.0.0.0/0 as a local route and the dedicated ip range of the peer vpc (e.g. 10.104.146.0/24 in case of the prod vpc) as a peer route.
 5. The VPC construct on OTC is an attempt to shortcut the creation of openstack router, network and subnet.
 It tries to simplify this by making the network creation implicit.
-Unfortunately this has the ugly side effect that the networks are all named like the vpc which makes them hard to reference in terraform code:
+Unfortunately this has the side effect that the networks are all named like the vpc which makes them hard to reference in terraform code:

     ```
     $ openstack --os-cloud otc-sbb-p network list